sk-/git-lint/README.rst

 * Decide what linter to use based on the whole filename or even in the filetype, as returned by the command file.
 * Provide better options for colorizing the output, and maybe a way to disable it.
-Also detect if colors are supported or if it tty.
+Also detect if colors are supported or if it is a tty.
 * Add support for other version control systems like mercurial.
 This should be easy, it's just a matter of implementing the functions defined in gitlint/git.py.